HeleneFabia/covid-19-tweet-sentiment-analysis/README.md

 ### Project Updates

 [09-2020]
+- analyzing and visualizing the text data
 - preprocessing the data using Pandas
 - tokenizing the data using `BERTTokenizer`
 - building the Dataset and DataLoader using PyTorch
 - building a first model using `BERTForSequenceClassification`
 - evaluating the first model

-[10-2020]
-- analyzing and visualizing the data

-Pleasve view my notebooks [here](https://github.com/HeleneFabia/covid-19-tweet-sentiment-analysis/blob/master/covid-19-tweet-sa.ipynb) and [here](https://github.com/HeleneFabia/covid-19-tweet-sentiment-analysis/blob/master/covid-19-tweet-eda.ipynb) for more details!
+Pleasve view my notebooks containing the [Sentiment Analysis](https://github.com/HeleneFabia/covid-19-tweet-sentiment-analysis/blob/master/covid-19-tweet-sa.ipynb) and [EDA](https://github.com/HeleneFabia/covid-19-tweet-sentiment-analysis/blob/master/covid-19-tweet-eda.ipynb) for more details!